AllardL/IFDMilestoneProject/readme.md

 CSS was tested several times on "different devices" using developer tools in different webbrowsers.
 Using life editing in the webbrowser different settings were tested and improved.

 [Freeformatter.com](https://www.freeformatter.com/html-validator.html) was used for code validation.
 ISO-8859-9 setting was used.
+[JsHint](https://jshint.com/) was used for JavaScript validation.
+No mayor issues were found

 ## Deployment